abpio/abp-commercial-docs/en/themes/lepton-x/mvc.md

 ![Breadcrumb](images/leptonx-breadcrumb.png)

-Breadcrumbs can be customized by using `IPageLayout` service.
+Breadcrumbs can be customized by using the `IPageLayout` service.
 See [PageLayout - Breadcrumb](https://docs.abp.io/en/abp/7.2/UI%2FAspNetCore%2FPage-Header#breadcrumb) for more information.

 If you need to replace the component, you can follow the steps below.